GiovanniGr/Time-frequency_analysis/README.md

 Then, "permutation_cluster_test_evoked.py" and "permutation_cluster_test_induced.py" load the powers respectively of the evoked and the induced signals and they perform the permutation cluster tests.
 Lastly, "clusters_visualisation.py" shows the results of the tests.

+Finally, the data used exceeds the maximum storage space and for this reason is not loaded.